rise-lang/2021-CGO-artifact/README.md

 **You need ssh access to the remote target without password prompt.**

-This will create a `shiny-imgproc-experiment` folder in the home directory of the remote user, where files will be uploaded during the experiment.
+This will create a `2020-image-processing-experiment` folder in the home directory of the remote user, where files will be uploaded during the experiment.
 The configuration files used for the paper are present in this artifact, but you will need to change them according to your own setup.